pydantic/pydantic/docs/usage/json_schema.md

 ## Getting schema of a specified type

 The [`TypeAdapter`](type_adapter.md) class lets you create an object with methods for validating, serializing, and producing JSON schemas for arbitrary types.
-This serves as a complete replacement for `schema_of` (which is now deprecated).
+This serves as a complete replacement for `schema_of` in Pydantic V1 (which is now deprecated).

 ```python
 from typing import List